 You Can Review Your Facebook Analytics Or Use One Of The After Market, Social Media Marketing Tools; To Determine When Your Peak Activity Occurs.
 However, you do have to Remember That The Organic Reach Only Applies To A Small Audience Percentage.
 You Shouldn't Eliminate Your Off Peak Time Completely.

-, your middle of the night post or Facebook Ad, has less Overall Audience; but it also has less activity, so it’s much more likely to be seen.
+For example, your middle of the night post or Facebook Ad, has less Overall Audience; but it also has less activity, so it’s much more likely to be seen.

 There you go – These 3 things; when implemented correctly, can help improve your Facebook Ad Campaign and Make It More Successful {First_Name}!